vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC02 – Add guest’s contact to an event**
+**Use case: UC02 - Create a new vendor**

 **MSS**
-1. User chooses to add guest’s contact to an event
+1. User chooses to create a new vendor
-2. User enters the event ID and guest’s ID to be added to the event.
+2. User enters vendor’s new details
-3. EventWise displays that the guest has successfully been added to the specified event.
+3. EventWise displays that the vendor has been successfully added.

    Use case ends.

 **Extensions**
 * 2a.
-EventWise detects that the event ID is missing.
+EventWise detects that the vendor name is missing.
     * 2a1.
 EventWise shows an error message.

       Use case ends.

 * 2b.
-EventWise detects that the event ID is of an invalid format or range.
+Event Wise detects that the vendor phone number is missing.
     * 2b1.
 EventWise shows an error message.

       Use case ends.

 * 2c.
-EventWise detects that the guest’s ID is missing.
+Event Wise detects that the vendor email is missing.
     * 2c1.
 EventWise shows an error message.

       Use case ends.

 * 2d.
-EventWise detects that the guests ID is of an invalid format or range.
+Event Wise detects that the user uses invalid prefixes.
     * 2d1.
 EventWise shows an error message.

       Use case ends.

-**Use case: UC03 – Add venue information to an event**

-**MSS**
-1. User lists all venues (UC09)
-2. User chooses to add venue’s information to an event.
-3. User enters the event ID and venue’s ID to be added to the event.
-4. EventWise displays that the venue has successfully been added to the specified event.

-   Use case ends.

-**Extensions**
-* 3a.
-EventWise detects that the event ID is missing.
-    * 3a1.
-EventWise shows an error message.

-      Use case ends.

-* 3b.
-EventWise detects that the event ID is of an invalid format or range.
-    * 3b1.
-EventWise shows an error message.

-      Use case ends.

-* 3c.
-EventWise detects that the venue ID is missing.
-    * 3c1.
-EventWise shows an error message.

-      Use case ends.

-* 3d.
-EventWise detects that the venue ID is of an invalid format or range.
-    * 3d1.
-EventWise shows an error message.

-      Use case ends.

-**Use case: UC04 – List all events**

-**MSS**
-1. User requests to list all events.
-2. EventWise shows a list of events.

-   Use case ends.

-**Extensions**
-* 1a.
-The event list is empty.
-    * 1a1.
-EventWise shows a message indicating that no events have been created.

-      Use case ends.

-**Use case: UC05 – View an event’s details**

-**MSS**
-1. User lists all events (UC04)
-2. User chooses to view a specific event’s details.
-3. User enters event ID of the event.
-4. EventWise shows the specific event’s details

-   Use case ends.

-**Extensions**
-* 3a.
-EventWise detects that the event ID is missing.
-    * 3a1.
-EventWise shows an error message.

-      Use case ends.

-* 3b.
-EventWise detects that the event ID is of an invalid format or range.
-    * 3b1.
-EventWise shows an error message.

-      Use case ends.

-**Use case: UC06 – Edit an existing event**

-**MSS**
-1. User lists all events (UC04)
-2. User chooses to edit a specific event’s details.
-3. User enters the event’s updated details
-4. EventWise displays that the event has been successfully edited.

-   Use case ends.

-**Extensions**
-* 3a.
-EventWise detects that the event ID is missing
-    * 3a1.
-EventWise shows an error message.

-      Use case ends

-* 3b.
-EventWise detects that the event ID is invalid
-    * 3b1.
-EventWise shows an error message.

-      Use case ends

-* 3c.
-EventWise detects that the event name is missing.
-    * 3c1.
-EventWise shows an error message.

-      Use case ends.

-* 3d.
-Event Wise detects that the event description is missing.
-    * 3d1.
-EventWise shows an error message.

-      Use case ends.

-* 3e.
-Event Wise detects that the event datetime is missing.
-    * 3e1.
-EventWise shows an error message.

-      Use case ends.

-* 3f.
-Event Wise detects that the event datetime format is invalid.
-    * 3f1.
-EventWise shows an error message.

-      Use case ends.

-* 3g.
-Event Wise detects that the user uses invalid prefixes.
-    * 3g1.
-EventWise shows an error message.

-      Use case ends.

-**Use case: UC07 – Delete an event**

-**MSS**
-1. User lists all events (UC04)
-2. User chooses to delete a specific event.
-3. User enters the event’s ID.
-4. EventWise displays that the event has been successfully deleted.

-   Use case ends.

-**Extensions**
-* 3a.
-The event list is empty.

-  Use case ends.

-* 3b.
-EventWise detects that the event ID is missing.
-    * 3b1.
-EventWise shows an error message.

-      Use case ends.

-* 3c.
-EventWise detects that the event ID is of an invalid format or range.
-    * 3c1.
-EventWise shows an error message.

-      Use case ends.

-**Use case: UC08 – Create a new venue**
+**Use case: UC03 – Create a new venue**

 **MSS**
 1. User chooses to create a new venue